brunopapait/brunopapait/README.md

 - 🇧🇷 I’m from Paraná - Brazil
 - 👨‍💻 I’m junior Systems Analyst at AJ Rorato
 - 📘 I’m graduated in systems analysis and development at Centro Universitário Integrado - PR
-- 📖 Studying a postgraduate course in Java technology at the Federal Technological University of Paraná UTFPR
+- 📖 Graduate student course in Java technology at the Federal Technological University of Paraná UTFPR
-- 💡 Currently working with Java, React and React Native
+- 💡 Currently working and studying Java, React and React Native technologies

 ## Technologies in which I already had some technical contact
 <div align="left">